-Where embankments are to be constructed on or against any slopes or batter of existing embankments (including batters resulting from the partial construction of embankment, for example, Core Zone), steps shall be cut as follows:
+Where embankments are to be constructed on or against any slopes or batter of existing embankments (including batters resulting from the partial construction of Embankment, for example, Core Zone), steps shall be cut as follows:

-- a) where the ground surface has a slope steeper than 1V to 8H and shallower than 1V to 4H, a series of horizontal steps not less than 300 mm high shall be cut into the ground surface to be covered by the embankment. - Such steps shall be constructed both longitudinally and transversely (refer Figure 14.3.3.1) - b) where the existing slope or batter has a slope steeper than 1V to 4H, a series of horizontal steps not less than 600 mm high shall be cut into the ground surface to be covered by the embankment. - Such steps shall be constructed both longitudinally and transversely (refer Figure 14.3.3.1)
+Such steps shall be constructed both longitudinally and transversely (refer Figure 14.3.3(a))

+b) where the existing slope or batter has a slope steeper than 1V to 4H, a series of horizontal steps not less than 600 mm high shall be cut into the ground surface to be covered by the Embankment.

+Such steps shall be constructed both longitudinally and transversely (refer Figure 14.3.3(b))

-Figure 14.3.3.1 - Transverse transition in earth cutting (also applies to longitudinal transition)
+Figure 14.3.3(a) - Transverse transition in earth Cutting (also applies to longitudinal transition)

-c) Where the material to be benched is hard rock, as a minimum a geogrid reinforcement shall be placed at least 2 m either side of this interface at or below subgrade level (specific location to be nominated by the designer), (refer Figure 14.3.3.2).
+c) Where the material to be benched is hard rock, as a minimum, a geogrid reinforcement shall be placed at least 2 m either side of this interface at or below Subgrade Level (specific location to be nominated by the Designer) (refer Figure 14.3.3(b)).

-Figure 14.3.3.2 - Transverse transition in hard rock (also applies to longitudinal transition)
+Figure 14.3.3(b) - Transverse transition in hard rock (also applies to longitudinal transition)

-Inspect the floor of each step, in accordance with Clause 9 to check for any unsuitable material.
-Unless directed otherwise by the Administrator, incorporate the material thus excavated in embankments in accordance with Clause 14 or dispose of it as spoil in accordance with Clause 11.
+Inspect the floor of each step, in accordance with Clause 9 to check for any Unsuitable Material.
+Unless directed otherwise by the Administrator, incorporate the material thus excavated in embankments in accordance with Clause 14 or dispose of it as Spoil in accordance with Clause 11.